QPCrummer/pacman/README.md

 (Tip: Don't even try to download the sounds from other sides than YouTube.
 The quality is trash and the tracks are incomplete)

 ## Playing
 In order to play, you must install [FFMPEG](https://www.ffmpeg.org/download.html) and add it to the Environmental Variables.
+**Be sure to download the shared builds of FFMPEG!**
 Next, compile the binary for the correct target.
 In order to compile, you must have LLVM installed.
 Instructions can be found [here](https://github.com/zmwangx/rust-ffmpeg/wiki/Notes-on-building).
 Optionally, 3 background theme songs can be created to play while in the main menu.
 They must be named `theme1.ogg`, `theme2.ogg`, and `theme3.ogg`, and placed inside the `assets/sounds/` directory.